Tenderly/node-extensions-library/README.md

 ## Security

 If you believe you have found a security vulnerability in Node Extension Template, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports.
-Contact our customer support to disclose any security vulnerabilities.
+Contact our customer support by email **support@tenderly.co** to disclose any security vulnerabilities.

 ## Contributors